Gnus Home

 [Top] [Contents] [Index] [ ? ]

-Emacs MIME Manual
+Emacs MIME

 This manual documents the libraries used to compose and display MIME messages.

-This manual is directed at users who want to modify the behaviour of the MIME encoding/decoding process or want a more detailed picture of how the Emacs MIME library works, and people who want to write functions and commands that manipulate MIME elements.
+This manual is directed at users who want to modify the behavior of the MIME encoding/decoding process or want a more detailed picture of how the Emacs MIME library works, and people who want to write functions and commands that manipulate MIME elements.

 MIME is short for Multipurpose Internet Mail Extensions.
 This standard is documented in a number of RFCs; mainly RFC2045 (Format of Internet Message Bodies), RFC2046 (Media Types), RFC2047 (Message Header Extensions for Non-ASCII Text), RFC2048 (Registration Procedures), RFC2049 (Conformance Criteria and Examples).
 It is highly recommended that anyone who intends writing MIME-compliant software read at least RFC2045 and RFC2047.